Best in the Desert

-The Best In The Desert (BITD) Racing Association is an American desert off-road racing association, based out of Las Vegas, Nevada.
-It was founded by Casey Folks, and is currently owned by his sons Daryl and Bryan Folks.
-BITD runs the Vegas To Reno, the longest off-road race in the United States.
+The Best In The Desert Racing Association (BITD) is an American desert off-road racing association, based out of Las Vegas, Nevada.
+It was founded by Casey Folks in 1984, and is currently owned by his sons Daryl and Bryan Folks.
+The BITD was originally a motorcycle-only series, until the Vegas To Reno, the longest off-road race in the United States, was introduced in 1996 with four-wheel classes.